Not sure if you should visit Yellowstone in September? No worries.

 Visiting Yellowstone in fall is a little different from visiting Yellowstone in its peak season.
 Here is what we recommend packing for your fall visit to Yellowstone.

-2. Binoculars – To take advantage of the heightened wildlife activity, bring a binocular is a must.
+- Binoculars – To take advantage of the heightened wildlife activity, bringing a binocular is a must.
 The best (and safest) way to observe wildlife is from afar and via binoculars.

 Like this post?
 Don’t forget to save this on Pinterest!